Research | Publications | Curriculum vitae (Pdf format) | Biosketch (Pdf format)

 MD.
 Jining Medical University, Shandong, P.R.
 China

 Poxviruses are unique among viruses in that they encode a large number of proteins that are dedicated to evading host immune responses.
 These proteins include secreted inhibitors of cytokines as well as intracellular inhibitors of immune signaling or antiviral factors.
-A major goal of our laboratory is to uncover the mechanisms of poxvirus immune evasion, which will reveal fundamental principles about virus-host interactions and provide knowledge for the development of vaccines and antivirals.
-We are studying several poxvirus immune evasion molecules, including a secreted poxvirus interleukin-18 (IL-18) binding protein, which prevents IL-18 from inducing interferon-y production, and two intracellular inhibitors of type I interferons, K1 and C7.
+A major goal of Dr. Meng's laboratory is to uncover the mechanisms of poxvirus immune evasion, which will reveal fundamental principles about virus-host interactions and provide knowledge for the development of vaccines and antivirals.
+They are studying several poxvirus immune evasion molecules, including a secreted poxvirus interleukin-18 (IL-18) binding protein, which prevents IL-18 from inducing interferon-y production, and two intracellular inhibitors of type I interferons, K1 and C7.
 K1 and C7 are also host-range factors essential for poxviruses replication in mammalian hosts and have been manipulated to generate safe vaccine vector.
-We are studying these poxvirus immune evasion molecules by using a multidisciplinary approach, including molecular virology, immunology, and protein crystallography.
+They are studying these poxvirus immune evasion molecules by using a multidisciplinary approach, including molecular virology, immunology, and protein crystallography.

 [return to top]